-Payment on accounts by check is encouraged.
-In the event a student presents a check which is not honored by the drawee's bank, JSU will charge the current maximum allowed by law for each returned check.
+In the event a student presents a check which is not honored by the drawee's bank, JSU will charge the current maximum returned check fee allowed by law for each returned check.
 Enforced withdrawal from the University may result if a returned check is in payment of tuition and/or fees.
 After having two (2) checks returned, privilege of paying by check is forfeited.
 No counter checks will be accepted.
 The University is unable to cash personal checks, but will cash money orders or cashiers checks up to \$100.00.